How To Measure Countertops For A Quote

 Thinking about replacing your counters but not sure what it would cost?
-We have a step-by-step guide on how to measure your counters so we can price out your job!
+Wondering how to get an estimate on your project?
+We have a step-by-step guide for you on how to measure countertops and calculate the total area to make it simple for us to price out your job!

 A picture is worth a thousand words.
-Providing photos of your entire existing space, along with your floor plan, is extremely helpful in communicating to our design team your existing layout and what you plan to change.
-Include as many angles that you can, including windows, ceiling and openings to adjoining rooms.
+Providing photos of your entire existing space and current countertop materials, along with your floor plan, is extremely helpful in communicating to our design team your existing layout and what you plan to change.
+Include as many angles that you can, including windows, walls, ceiling, and openings to adjoining rooms.

 Begin by measuring the existing countertops wall-to-wall, corner to corner.
 Again, make sure to record all measurements in inches.